The following topics are discussed on this page:

 It can be quite confusing when deciding on the type of hot water system you are going to choose for your business.

 Hot water systems related to commercial business fall into four major groups.
-Over the next few pages, we are going to look at these groups more closely and look at the pros and cons of each.
+Below is a look at the pros and cons of each:

 - Electric Hot Water System